Families may begin a home education program at any time, even in the middle of the school year! Welcome to the adventure!

 - child’s name, address, birth date

 - parents’ names and addresses as well as daytime phone numbers

 - date the home education program will begin

-A sample letter is available here.
+A template for a Letter of Intent is available here.
 The NH Department of Education also created a form (in September 2018) that families may use as their Letter of Intent.
 This makes it clear what information is required.
 As of May 2006, it is no longer required to include curriculum or scope and sequence information.
 It is also not required to provide the child’s grade level, language spoken at home, local district assigned school, or race.
 Districts cannot require families use their provided form.

 It is highly recommended to send the notification by certified mail.
 The Participating Agency must acknowledge receipt within 14 days.
 It is very important to save copies of both letters as a precaution against truancy or educational neglect concerns.

 If families notify their local SAU instead of a private school, then both the old and new SAU offices must be informed of the relocation if it is to a new district.

 Parents must also notify their Participating Agency if the home education program ends prior to the student turning 18 or completes the equivalent of 12th grade (graduates).
 If the student graduates and is not yet 18, the state Department of Education must be notified with the following information:

 - name and address of student, date of birth